algo7/express-suite/README.md

 );

 //The emptyInputCheck Middleware
-//It's important that we place our middleware after the bodyParser middleware
+//It's important that we place the emptyInputCheck Middleware after the bodyParser middleware
 //Make sure you call the emptyInputCheck middleware before the routes are loaded app.use( emptyInputCheck({
-    checkGet: true, //Wether to check the GET requests or not }),
+    checkGet: true, //Wether to check the GET requests or not
+    emptyBodyMsg: 'Err Msg 1', //Custom msg for empty body
+    emptyFieldMsg: 'Err Msg 2', //Custom msg for missing fields }),
 );